whooohq/whq-wordpress-starter-elementor/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.69: Fixes a non-persistent reflected XSS issue (and packaging error in .67-68).
-Do not create a zip manifest file if the zip is still potentially incomplete.
-Fixes a potential issue with resumptions on large backups.
-Various small tweaks.
+* 1.22.23: Various tweaks and fixes.
+See changelog for full details.
 A recommended update for all.